Social Contribution Activities

 Joint Projects with Sophia University

-Part of the tenant fees we pay to Sophia University are used mainly as scholarships for overseas students, which contributes to expanding educational opportunities for them.
-Since the relocation of our Head Office to the Sophia University campus in 2017, we have strengthened our partnership with the university in various ways, including the Aozora-sponsored “Basic Banking Seminar” in collaboration with the Faculty of Economics, Sophia University, and a joint project on financial education for junior and senior high school students who visit Aozora.
+A portion of the tenant fees we pay to Sophia University are used mainly as scholarships for overseas students, which contributes to expanding educational opportunities for them.
+Since the relocation of our Head Office to the Sophia University campus in 2017, we have strengthened our partnership with the university in multiple ways, such as launching the Aozora-sponsored “Basic Banking Seminar” in collaboration with the Faculty of Economics, Sophia University, and co-sponsoring the “Sustainability Through Your Lens” Short Film Contest that Sophia University hosted in FY2025 to promote sustainability awareness among young people.

 Support for Regions and Communities